sjomik2000/SolicitorSync/README.md

 ## 3. TaskList

-- [x] Create GitHub repository
+- [x] Create GitHub repository.
-- [x] Download a model database and set it up in SQLite
+- [x] Download a model database and set it up in SQLite.
-- [x] Create a connection string to Database and test access using the program.cs
+- [x] Create a connection string to Database and test access using the program.cs .
 - [ ] Create a RESTful API with CRUD operations to manage case files.
 Implement routing and HTTP methods (GET, POST, PUT, DELETE).
-- [ ] Create Controllers, Services and Data Access Layers for the API
+- [ ] Create Controllers, Services and Data Access Layers for the API.
 - [ ] Integrate Swagger for API documentation.
 Write unit tests for core functionality (services/business logic).
 - [ ] Expand error handling to catch API connection, and request errors.
 - [ ] Implement middleware for error handling.
 Add logging to track API requests and errors.
-- [ ] Add several unit tests using xUnit
+- [ ] Add several unit tests using xUnit.
+- [ ] Implement GUID into database.
 - [ ] Simulate a pull request workflow.
 - [ ] Refactor code.
 - [ ] Add commenting to all the code files to explain its functionalities.